embl-cba/imagej-courses/practicals/basic-image-inspection-and-handling.md

 	- [ Image > Rename ]
 		- After merging the images their names will always be "Composite".
 Thus you should immediately rename to, e.g. "treated" or "untreated".
 	- [ Analyze > Tools > Scale Bar ]
-		-
 	- [ Image > Adjust > Brightness&Contrast ]
 		- After adjusting the LUT for one image, click [ Set ] and
 		* [X] “Propagate to all other open images”
 			- This is __super important__ as it will ensure that the same LUT is used for all open images, which is critical for a scientifically meaningful presentation of your data.
 			- All pairs of images that were acquired with the same microscope settings should be treated this way.
+In above example figure all images in the same column must have the same LUT settings.
+On the other hand, it does typically not make sense to use the same LUT for, e.g., a DAPI signal and a GFP signal.
 			- This also works for *Composite* images
 	- [ Edit > Copy to System ]
 		- Copies the active image to the clip-board of your computer from where you can paste it, e.g. into PowerPoint.